KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/musig-module-tutorial.md

 ### Obtain a Pubkey

-Without a pubkey, the MuSig asset chain will not function properly on the user's local machine.
+Without a pubkey, the MuSig Smart Chain will not function properly on the user's local machine.
 Follow these instruction for obtaining and setting a pubkey:

 - [Instructions for obtaining and setting a pubkey](../customconsensus/custom-consensus-instructions.html#creating-and-launching-with-a-pubkey)

-Once the asset chain is relaunched with the new pubkey included as a launch parameter, the MuSig asset chain is prepared for use.
+Once the Smart Chain is relaunched with the new pubkey included as a launch parameter, the MuSig Smart Chain is prepared for use.

 ### Acquire Funds for Testing

 ::: tip Note

-The reader should launch the asset chain with a pubkey whose private key is already imported to the wallet.
-If this is not the case, restart the asset chain with an appropriate pubkey, or use the [importprivkey](../komodo-api/wallet.html#importprivkey) method to import the private key of the desired pubkey.
+The reader should launch the Smart Chain with a pubkey whose private key is already imported to the wallet.
+If this is not the case, restart the Smart Chain with an appropriate pubkey, or use the [importprivkey](../komodo-api/wallet.html#importprivkey) method to import the private key of the desired pubkey.

 :::

-The MuSig asset chain has an available faucet.
+The MuSig Smart Chain has an available faucet.
 The faucet allows a user to obtain a nominal amount of funds for testing and orientation purposes.

 Ensure that the terminal's working directory is in the `~/komodo/src` directory: